-Throughout Australia untreated or inadequately-treated sewage and trade effluents are discharged into inland and coastal streams used for town water supplies.
-Mining activities cause pollution by the discharge of ore-processing wastes or underground water into streams or by leaching from waste dumps as in the Molonglo River in New South Wales where zinc is leached from tailings and slime dumps at Captains Flat.
-In this case, such leaching also affects groundwater quality.
+In some parts of Australia untreated or inadequately-treated sewage and trade effluents are discharged into inland and coastal streams used for town water supplies.
+Mining activities cause pollution by the discharge of ore-processing wastes or mine water into streams or by leaching from waste dumps as in the Molonglo River in New South Wales where zinc is leached from tailings and slime dumps at Captains Flat.
+Remedial work at Captain's Flat is currently being undertaken to prevent further erosion and leaching of the waste dumps, and to minimise the flow of mine water discharging through springs into the Molonglo River.